valohai/nlp-java-jvm-example/README.md

        --language            language id as in java, clojure, scala, etc...
        --detach              run container and detach from it, return control to console
+       --jdk                 name of the JDK to use (currently supports GRAALVM only, default is blank which
+                             enables the traditional JDK)
+                             GRAALVM is only for CLI operations
+       --javaopts            sets the JAVA_OPTS environment variable
+                             inside the container as it starts
        --cleanup             (command action) remove exited containers and dangling images from the local repository
        --buildImage          (command action) build the docker image